bigskysoftware/htmx/www/content/docs.md

 For more on the `HX-Trigger` headers, see [`HX-Trigger` Response Headers](@/headers/hx-trigger.md).

-Submitting a form via htmx has the benefit, that the [Post/Redirect/Get Pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get) is not needed any more.
-After successful processing a POST request on the server, you don't need to return a [HTTP 302 (Redirect)](https://en.wikipedia.org/wiki/HTTP_302).
+Submitting a form via htmx has the benefit of no longer needing the [Post/Redirect/Get Pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get).
+After successfully processing a POST request on the server, you don't need to return a [HTTP 302 (Redirect)](https://en.wikipedia.org/wiki/HTTP_302).
 You can directly return the new HTML fragment.

 ### Request Order of Operations {#request-operations}